Edict of Saint-Maur: Council meeting

 Hôpital made his final return to council, on 19 September, so he could oppose the acceptance of Pius V's terms.
 He argued before Catherine that to accept such a deal would be to surrender traditional Gallican liberties and that the king had the right to seize church lands without the consultation of the Pope.
 Lorraine rebuked him, calling Hôpital a hypocrite with his wife and daughter being Calvinists.
 He said further that Hôpital would not be the first of his name that had desired evil of the king.
 Lorraine then assaulted the chancellor, grabbing at his beard, before the two could be separated by Marshal Montmorency.
 Lorraine then appealed to Catherine, noting that if Hôpital was in the hands of the Parlements 'his head would not rest on his shoulders 24 hours.'
 Hôpital retorted that it was actually Lorraine who was an evil presence in the king's advisory council.
 However Hôpital had lost the argument, and the king decided to agree to Pius' terms.

 New chancellor

 Hôpital withdrew to his estates at Vigny, and asked to be relieved of his office, conscious that he no longer had any influence on the council.
-A few days later on 2 October, the secretary Brulart would arrive, to pick up his Chancellor's seals, and give them to René de Birague who could apply them as was required to the edict of Saint-Maur.
+A few days later on 2 October, the secretary Brûlart would arrive, to pick up his Chancellor's seals, and give them to René de Birague who could apply them as was required to the edict of Saint-Maur.
 Birague sealed the edict, and revoked the edicts of Saint Germain, Amboise and Longjumeau.